 What makes mobile app development so big?
-For the past year, the number of mobile users has grown by 100 million, topping 5.3 billion worldwide.
-That makes 68% of the population mobile device owners.
-As close to the natural ceiling of 70-80% mobile users, it really becomes more about the quality of usage than growth.
+For the past year, the number of mobile users has grown by 100 million, topping 6.9 billion worldwide.
+That makes 86% of the population mobile device owners.
+So, the app design really becomes more about the quality of usage than growth.

 The quality of the mobile industry depends on the quality of devices and applications.

 Device manufacturing is skyrocketing with new grounds being broken every six months.
 The historic landmark of a $1.000 mass-produced phone has been reached by Apple.
 The Android market came back with rethought affordability of top-notch smartphones.
 The hardware mobile industry is doing well overall.
 As for mobile apps, they’ve come into common use years ago and are growing.

 A modern app has to be modern in all senses.
 When it comes to mobile, user impatience puts extra pressure on production teams but is rewarding in return.